crymscom/srganalytics-ios/docs/Getting-started.md

 Using the `SRGAnalytics_DataProvider.framework` companion framework is all you need to play a media with complete analytics information, right within an SRG Media Player controller instance.

-In the case you need to play a resource without an SRG Media Player controller instance (e.g. with Google Cast), the companion framework provides the `-[SRGMediaComposition playbackContextWithPreferredStreamingMethod:streamType:quality:DRM:startBitRate:contextBlock:]` method, with which you can find the proper resource to play.
+In the case you need to play a resource without an SRG Media Player controller instance (e.g. with Google Cast default receiver), the companion framework provides the `-[SRGMediaComposition playbackContextWithPreferredStreamingMethod:streamType:quality:DRM:startBitRate:contextBlock:]` method, with which you can find the proper resource to play.

 ## Thread-safety